-In the Intra-domain and Inter-domain cases, the originating and terminating CMSes exchange BCIDs and FEIDs.
-The originating CMS sends its BCID and FEID in the INVITE message.
-The terminating CMS sends its BCID and FEID in the first response to the INVITE message which is typically the 183 SDP.
+In the Intra-domain and Inter-domain cases, it is assumed that the originating and terminating CMSes exchange BCIDs and FEIDs through a vendor proprietary signaling interface.
+For example, the originating CMS sends its BCID and FEID in the first session establishment signaling message while the terminating CMS sends its BCID and FEID in the first response to the first session establishment signaling message.